Jasper2819/web-typography-22-23/README.md

 # Sounds for the Deaf

+* Author: Jasper Riepe
+* Student code: 500821485
+* Amsterdam University of Applied Sciences
+* project finished: 26th of october 2022

+Copying and sharing this document is not allowed.
+Contact the author if you want to use any information found within this readme or code files.

+---

 ## Introduction

 For us, a movie can be an incredible experience.
 Watching everything happen on the big screen with all kinds of sound effects and beautiful dialog.